Werkov/Werkov.github.io/_posts/2015-08-06-elberadweb.md

 enjoy the ride, for instance have a sufficient stop for a sufficient [lunch][3].
-Thus I decided to take a [shortcut through the hilly region of *České Středohoří*][4], with it's measured 175 km it provided enough time reserve for various stops.
+Thus I decided to take a [shortcut through the hilly region of *České Středohoří*][4], with its measured 175 km it provided enough time reserve for various stops.

 ## The journey

-I bought two bananas, some sweets, took ~2.75 liters of beverages and packed some clothes for consequent stay in Berlin and early in the morning I set out for the trip.
+I bought two bananas, some sweets, took ~2.75 liters of beverages and packed some clothes for consequent stay in Berlin and I set out for the trip early in the morning.

 ### 8:59 Mělník (56 km)

 Due to organization issues I departed at 6:00 from Troja.
 There was already some light and the air was coldly refreshing.
-Interestingly, the light mist above the river was filled with plethora of fishermen continuing up to 10 km out of Prague.
+Interestingly, the light mist above the river was filled with plethora of fishermen spreading almost 10 km out of Prague.
-I climbed the Vltava valley in Klecánky and saw the sun directly sun first time that day.
+I climbed the Vltava valley in Klecánky and saw the sun directly shining the first time that day.
-When I was passing through Kralupy nad Vltavou, I stopped at a gas station to inflate my tyres -- I did not regret, the road surface was much better during the rest of the path.
+When I was passing through Kralupy nad Vltavou, I stopped at a gas station to inflate my tires -- I did not regret, the road surface was much better during the rest of the journey.
 Even though I had already been cycling for more than an hour, people were only travelling to work and shops were still closed.
-With accordance to my schedule, I came to Mělník moments before 9:00 and had a short stop on the Labe bank with the view of the Mělník castle and a vineyard hillside.
+In accordance with my schedule, I came to Mělník moments before 9:00 and had a short stop on the Labe bank with the view of the Mělník castle and a vineyard hillside.

 ### 11:07 Liběšice (93 km)

-The scenery of the Labe river behind Mělník reminded me a maritime coasts of Mediterranean countries -- flat land, ports and cargo boats as well as personal boats.
+The scenery of the Labe river behind Mělník reminded me maritime coasts of Mediterranean countries -- flat land, ports and cargo boats as well as personal boats.
 On the route, I passed by quite an impressive buildings and chimneys of the